-A seventh day-1 use case, "Automated Intersection Crossing", employs the same continual repetitive broadcast CAM/BSM messages in a direct V2V communication mode (without involvement of a network/infrastructure), as in the above use cases.
-But this use case also employs other continual repetitive broadcast messages in a V2I communication mode (transmitted by the RSU).
-These relate to traffic signal information at a data rate of 800 bit/s, corresponding to 100 byte messages at a repetition rate of 1 Hz, and a map of the intersection at a rate of 8 kbit/s.
-The spectrum needs for this use case are addressed in Section 4.1.1, where the V2I element is treated as a special case of V2V communications.
+A seventh day-1 use case, "Automated Intersection Crossing/Manager", employs the same continual repetitive broadcast CAM/BSM messages in a direct V2V communication mode (without involvement of a network/infrastructure), as in the above use cases.
+But this use case also employs other continual repetitive broadcast messages in a V2I communication mode (involving an RSU) in both day-1 and advanced modes.
+The spectrum needs for this use case are addressed in Section 2.1, Section 4.1.1 and Section 5.4.